TillF/WASA-SED/docs/index.md

 Line 37 may additionally contain a second logical variable (save_states_yearly), determining if the model states are saved (and overwritten) at the end of each simulation year.
 Default is .TRUE.

 Line 38 (dosnow) defines, if the optional snow routine, implemented by [Rottler (2017)](#rottler-2017), is included.
-If set to 1, the snow routine is active and all related calculations are performed.
-If set to 0, the snow routine remains inactive.
+If set to .TRUE., the snow routine is active and all related calculations are performed.
+If set to .FALSE., the snow routine remains inactive.

 The line numbers in the following template are for reference only, they must be removed in the actual file!